mekkablue/BetterVFExport/README.md

 # Better VF Export

-File Format plug-in for Glyphs 3.
-Exports variable fonts from Glyphs 3 with better control for STAT and fvar tables.
+Plug-in for Glyphs 3.
+Changes the variable font export in Glyphs 3 so that you have better control over `STAT` and `fvar` table entries.

 ## Define Axis Values in a VF Setting

-The export plug-in expects a VF Setting with (optional) Axis Values in your exports.
+The plug-in expects a VF Setting with (optional) Axis Values in your exports.

 1. In *Font Info > Exports,* add a *Variable Font Setting* through the plus menu at the bottom.
 (Or create a setting with the mekkablue script *OTVAR Maker.*)
 2. Select the *Variable Font Setting* and add custom parameters called `Axis Values` for each axis you want in the `STAT` table.
 Usually you want all the axes defined in *Font Info > Font* plus the Italic axis.